tropicbliss/NodeSniper/README.md

 A Minecraft username sniper made in Java.

-## Why is it called NodeSniper, especially since it is made in Java?
+## Why is it called NodeSniper, when it is made in Java?

 https://imgur.com/a/hixbvFt